CardiacModelling/fickleheart-method-tutorials/action-potential-models/README.md

 - Protocol `hergblock`: COU prediction.
 - Protocol `current`: COU prediction.

 ## Run the tutorial

 1. Run `generate-data.py` to generate synthetic data with iid Gaussian noise (create `data`).
 2. Run `fit.py` with arguments `[which_model]` and `[which_data]` to calibrate the specified model with the specified (protocol) data from `./data`.
 Alternatively run `fit-all.sh`.
 3. Run `predict.py` with arguments `[which_model]`, `[which_calibration]` and `[which_predict]` to predict the specified (protocol) data (in `./data`) with the specified model and calibrated model parameters (in `./out`).
 Alternatively run `predict-all.sh`.

-## TODO
+### TODO

-- For 2., can also try history matching type of method?
+- For #2 above, can also try history matching type of method?
 Though doubt will make a difference.
 - Run MCMC, to show we are 'confident' wrongly.
 - Do `current` prediction.